onshape-public/go-client/onshape/docs/BTAssemblyInsertTransformedInstancesResponse.md

 NewBTAssemblyInsertTransformedInstancesResponseWithDefaults instantiates a new BTAssemblyInsertTransformedInstancesResponse object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetInsertInstanceResponses

+`func (o *BTAssemblyInsertTransformedInstancesResponse) GetInsertInstanceResponses() []BTAssemblyInstanceOccurrenceInfo`

+GetInsertInstanceResponses returns the InsertInstanceResponses field if non-nil, zero value otherwise.

+### GetInsertInstanceResponsesOk

+`func (o *BTAssemblyInsertTransformedInstancesResponse) GetInsertInstanceResponsesOk() (*[]BTAssemblyInstanceOccurrenceInfo, bool)`

+GetInsertInstanceResponsesOk returns a tuple with the InsertInstanceResponses field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInsertInstanceResponses

+`func (o *BTAssemblyInsertTransformedInstancesResponse) SetInsertInstanceResponses(v []BTAssemblyInstanceOccurrenceInfo)`

+SetInsertInstanceResponses sets InsertInstanceResponses field to given value.

+### HasInsertInstanceResponses

+`func (o *BTAssemblyInsertTransformedInstancesResponse) HasInsertInstanceResponses() bool`

+HasInsertInstanceResponses returns a boolean if a field has been set.

 ### GetInsertResponses